Milan-Jobanputra/Dynamic-email-validation-with-AJAX-in-PHP/README.md

 The checkEmailAvailability JavaScript function is triggered when the user blurs out of the email input field.
 The JavaScript function sends an AJAX request to check_email.php with the email as data.

+check_email.php performs basic email validation and checks if the email is available (you should replace this logic with your actual validation and database check).